ibmresilient/resilient-community-apps/fn_exchange_online/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-Resilient Integration with Exchange Online provides the capability to access and manipulate Microsoft Exchange Online (Office 365 in the cloud) messages from the IBM Resilient Soar Platform.
-The integration uses Microsoft Graph API to access the data in Office 365.
+Resilient Integration with Exchange Online provides the capability to access and manipulate Microsoft Exchange Online (Office 365 in the cloud) messages from the IBM Resilient SOAR Platform.
+The app uses Microsoft Graph API to access the data in Office 365.
 Included in the integrations are the following capabilities:

 * Get the user profile of the specified email address in JSON format.